-Water and Sewer Infrastructure, including upgrading or repairing facilities and distribution systems and creating green infrastructure.

-Revenue Replacement to assist city government in recovering from the fiscal impact of the pandemic including assisting in pay as you go projects including roads, modernization of hardware and software, environmental remediation, fire and police services and others census tract including programs in childcare and education programming
+- Water and Sewer Infrastructure, including upgrading or repairing facilities and distribution systems and creating green infrastructure. - Revenue Replacement to assist city government in recovering from the fiscal impact of the pandemic including assisting in pay as you go projects including roads, modernization of hardware and software, environmental remediation, fire and police services and other allowable uses. - Public Infrastructure to strengthen the city's physical assets. - Responding to the public health emergency by assisting a non-profit in a qualified census tract including programs in childcare and education programming.